Maies2096/github-tutorial/README.md

 10. Press _"create pull request"_

 > “Why did their repo not change?”
 You're suggesting a change.
 Once you send a pull request they will get notified through their email and see your suggested changes.
-Ultimatley they get to decide whether or not they accept your Pull Request- Welcome to the Real World!
+Ultimately they get to decide whether or not they accept your Pull Request- Welcome to the Real World!

 “What if I am the owner and I want to accept/merge the pull request?”